-All the tried-and-true troubleshooting methods for when your AirPods just won’t connect to your device.
+Here are the tested and proven solutions for when your AirPods won’t connect to your iPhone or iPad.

 In This Article